 For several years, I was a freelance science blogger with Discovery News: Space.
 You can find links to some of my writings at the tab above.
-I also have a YouTube Channel with old episodes of videocasts and podcasts, and you can find those archives on the podcast page.
+I have a YouTube Channel with old episodes of videocasts and podcasts, and you can find those archives on the podcast page.
 I have also contributed writings over the years to Skepchick.

 All opinions are strictly my own and do not reflect upon ANY institutions and organizations with which I may be or may have been affiliated.
 This applies to this blog, all my social media accounts, and any other ramblings by me that you may find on the web or a little scrap of paper blowing in the wind.